Click Here To Schedule A Consultation

 How long to wear compression stockings after sclerotherapy

-Compression stockings should be worn for at least seven days after the sclerotherapy treatment.
-Dr. Green recommends that the compression stockings be worn as much as possible in between the scheduled sclerotherapy treatments.
-They can be worn during the daytime while you are active and can be taken off during the nighttime while you are sleeping.
-Wearing compression stockings after sclerotherapy treatment reduces the risk of developing side effects, so they are an important part of post-sclerotherapy care.
+Compression stockings should be worn for at least fourteen days after the sclerotherapy treatment.
+Dr. Green recommends wearing the compression stockings as much as possible between the scheduled sclerotherapy treatments.
+They can be worn during the daytime while you are active and taken off during the nighttime while you sleep.
+Wearing compression stockings after sclerotherapy treatment reduces the risk of developing side effects, which is essential to post-sclerotherapy care.

 What happens if you don’t wear compression stockings after sclerotherapy?

-Compression stockings are an important part of the recovery process following sclerotherapy.
-After the treatment, Dr. Green typically prescribes the use of compression stockings be worn for the two weeks following the procedure.
+Compression stockings are an essential part of the recovery process following sclerotherapy.
+After the treatment, Dr. Green typically prescribes compression stockings for the two weeks following the procedure.
 Compression stockings are beneficial in several ways: by keeping compression on your lower extremities, the stockings help to minimize bruising and swelling, improve circulation, and reduce the risk of developing blood clots.
-As such, the risk of developing side effects – both mild and more severe – is decreased if you wear your compression stockings for the full two weeks following the sclerotherapy treatment.
+As such, the risk of developing mild and severe side effects decreases if you wear your compression stockings for two weeks following the sclerotherapy treatment.

 What to avoid after sclerotherapy

 After a sclerotherapy treatment, you will be instructed to wear compression stockings for one week.
-These stockings help to “compress” the treated vessels, and make the treatment results more effective.
-It is important to avoid the following for the next 48 hours
+These stockings help to “compress” the treated vessels and make the treatment results more effective.
+It is essential to avoid the following for the next 48 hours.

 • Airplane travel